modmore/docs/en/03_MoreGallery/v1.x/05_Batch_Editing.md

 - Deselect all images (which also hides the bulk toolbar)
 - Mark all selected images as active/visible
 - Mark all selected images as inactive/hidden
+- Search for tags to add or remove from the selected images (new in v1.8)
 - Remove all selected images

 Keyboard users can tab through these options and execute them with `space`.